 3) Check your operating system, processor and memory.

-4) Click the Display tab, and then check your graphics card’s information.
+4) Click the Display tab to check your graphics card’s information.

-If your computer has met the minimum requirements to run the game, read on and check the fix, below.
+If your computer has met the minimum requirements to run Fortnite, then read on and check the fix, below.

 Fix 2: Restart your computer

-Fix 3: Run Epic Games Launcher as an administrator
+Fix 3: Run your game as an administrator

 2) Right-click the Epic Games icon and select Run as administrator.